A beginner’s guide to using a safety razor, with tips for avoiding cuts and irritation.

 How long do safety razor blades last?

-Safety razor blades typically last for 5–7 shaves, depending on hair thickness and shaving frequency.
-Signs of a dull blade include tugging, uneven cutting, and increased irritation.
-Replace the blade promptly to maintain a smooth, safe shave and prevent skin damage.
+Safety razor blades should be replaced every 5–7 shaves, depending on your hair type and shaving frequency.
+Signs that the blade needs replacing include tugging, uneven cutting, and increased irritation.

 Why Switch from Disposable Razors to a Safety Razor?